 - Video Frequency Management

-The 450 quadcopters are heavier, and they lack the agility and durability (in crashes) compared to a mini quad.
-Mini quad are designed for better durability, so even when you crash you can usually just pick it up and fly again within seconds.
-This gives pilots the confidence, and allows them to fly faster, through smaller gaps, and pushing their limits to the next level.
+These 450mm quadcopters are large and heavy.
+They lack agility and durability compared to a mini quad.
+Miniquads are designed to be tough and crash-resistant, so even when you crash you can usually just pick it up and take off again.
+This gives pilots the confidence and allows them to fly faster, through smaller gaps, and pushing their limits to the next level.

-The numbers referring to drones, e.g. 250, 450 etc, are the wheelbase size, aka the diagonal motor to motor distance, basically that indicates the size of the multicopter.
+When talking about drone sizes, the numbers such as 250 or 450 mentioned, are the wheelbase size, i.e. the diagonal motor to motor distance.
+Basically that indicates the size of a multicopter.

-Since then, we’ve seen huge progress in the power of these mini quad, increasing propeller sizes, higher LiPo battery voltage, larger motors… Some insane power to weight ratios of over 10:1 is becoming possible, turning these little toys into insane rockets, which are capable of reaching 120mph in a matter of seconds (~193Kmh).
+Since then, we’ve seen huge progress in the power of these mini quad, increasing propeller sizes, higher LiPo battery voltage, larger motors… Some insane power to weight ratios of over 10:1 is becoming possible, turning these little toys into insane rockets, which are capable of reaching 140mph in a matter of seconds (~225Kmh).

-If building a quadcopter from scratch sounds too challenging, you can consider a pre-made model (aka RTF – ready-to-fly or ARTF – almost-ready-to-fly kit) such as the lower end ones: EMAX NightHawk Pro 280 and Eachine Wizard, or the high end ones: ImmersionRC Vortex and TBS Vendetta.
+If building a quadcopter from scratch sounds too challenging, you can consider a pre-built model such as a RTF (ready to fly) or BNF (bind and fly) kit.
+The lower end ones such as the EMAX NightHawk Pro 280 and Eachine Wizard normally cost less than $200, while the high end ones include ImmersionRC Vortex and TBS Vendetta could cost around $500.

 If you want to get someone with experience to advise on which one you should buy, or help you choose components to build one.
 Our IntoFPV forum is a great place for that.